What is Root Cause Analysis?

 And to learn how to investigate both precursor incidents and major accidents, attend our 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training.
 See the dates and locations of upcoming public 5-Day Courses being held around the world:

 Want to hold a root cause analysis course at your site?
+We can help you no matter where in the world your site is.
 Contact us by CLICKING HERE.
+Then have your whole staff learn, “What is root cause analysis?”